 With oodles of different airlines and hotel chains across the world, getting the most from your travel points takes a little time and effort.
 Keeping all of the offers straight can get confusing.
 You definitely want to create a travel plan ahead of time so you know exactly which cards will be most beneficial.
 Try making a spreadsheet to keep track of all of it.

 We keep a constant eye on all of the best sign up bonus and rewards offers.
-Here’s a list of the best credit card offers for March 2016.
+Here’s a list of some of the best credit card offers for June 2016.
 To help keep all of the advice here free, we’d really appreciate it if you’d use our affiliate links below when you sign up!

 Chase Sapphire Preferred® Card – Chase Ultimate Rewards points are the most versatile around, and the Chase Sapphire Preferred® Card is the best way to earn them!
 Right now, you can earn a 50,000 point sign up bonus that’s equivalent to $500 cash or $625 in travel booked through the Chase Ultimate Rewards portal after spending just $4,000 on the card within 90 days.
 In addition to the bonus, you’ll always earn 2x points per dollar spent on travel and dining and 1 point on everything else.
 Better yet, the $95 annual fee is waived the first year, and there are no foreign transaction fees.
 Read more about this card!